CloudCannon/alto-hugo-template/content/docs/_index.md

 weight: 2
 draft: false
 ---
-To create a new Alto site and deploy it immediately to CloudCannon, click **here**.
+To create a new Alto site and deploy it immediately to CloudCannon, click <a target="_blank" rel="noopener" href="https://app.cloudcannon.com/register#sites/connect/github/CloudCannon/alto-hugo-template">here</a>.

 ## Creating new site pages